jameslrandall2020/azure-network-protocols/README.md

 - Create sample file share folders with permissions
 - Access file shares as a normal users
-- Create an "ACCOUNTANTS" Sccurity Group, assign permissions, and test access
+- Create an "ACCOUNTANTS" Security Group, assign permissions, and test access

 <h2>Actions and Observations</h2>